Robert Gordon-Canning: Post war

 Carlson also exposed Gordon-Canning's ongoing anti-Semitism in his 1951 book on subversive politics, Cairo to Damascus.
 Living after the war between his apartment in London and his farm in Sandwich, Kent, the book indicates Gordon-Canning was still in touch with other former internees and fascist sympathisers.
 Posing as an anti-Semite himself, Carlson records Gordon-Canning as saying, "I used to see Hitler in Munich and Berlin, and once had supper with Goebbels.
 Hitler was a fine man, a charming man.
 If three Hitlers had been allowed to rule the world – in Germany, Italy and England – we wouldn't be in the fix we are now."
 Carlson also writes of dining twice at Gordon-Canning's apartment in Cadogan Square in London with Barry Domvile and Archibald Ramsay.
 He states Gordon-Canning allowed his apartment to be used as a meeting place for Arab nationalists and claimed to be a close friend of Abdul Rahman Hassan Azzam.
 "I am one of the few Englishmen the Arabs trust completely", he is alleged to have said.

+Gordon-Canning's last political initiative was a failed attempt in 1949 to persuade Abdul Rahman Hassan Azzam, the Secretary General of the Arab League, to invite J. F. C. Fuller to give lectures on military strategy to inspire new Arab campaigns against Israel.
+On his visit to Cairo, he also met with Hussam ad-Din Jarallah, the Grand Mufti of Jerusalem.

 Gordon-Canning remarried in 1952.
 He died on 4 January 1967.

 In November 2002 the Security Service (MI5) files on Gordon-Canning (KV 2/877-878) were released into the public domain.